A WoW Rogue Guide for the Warlords of Draenor

 Various other Sub abilities, such as find weakness, add to that bursty damage.

-Sub is not a very good multiple opponent spec, party due to the energy issues (early on) and also that it has zero multiple opponent abilities.
-Sure, you can Sap #1, Blind #2, and fight #3, but it’s atill one on one as you switch targets.
+Sub is not a very good multiple opponent spec, in that it has zero multiple opponent abilities.
+Sure, you can Sap #1, Blind #2, and fight #3, but it’s still one on one as you switch targets.

 The Shadowdance skill (gained at level 80,) which takes a bit of practice to do right, is an amazingly brutal talent once you do get it worked out.
 Hit Cheap Shot > Shadowdance > Eviscerate > Ambush > Kidney Shot… Practice this on a target dummy till you get a handle on it.